 What I am suggesting is that how, when, and to what degree those elements are present should be determined by what Jesus is doing in any specific situation.

 Furthermore, they do not equate the essence of church life.
-It is submission to Christ and sensitivity to the Spirit by those joined together in him that determines vital church expression weather just one person and one of those elements or 10,000 people and all those elements are present.
+It is submission to Christ and sensitivity to the Spirit by those joined together in him that determines vital church expression, whether just one person and one of those elements, or 10,000 people and all those elements are present.

 However, as wonderful as it is that those who are joined with Christ are also joined with all who are in him, the church will not move in power without the hard work of developing genuine relationships.
 The scriptures make it clear that love is the greatest attribute and the very nature of God, and it took the sacrifice of his son to demonstrate what that means.

-We may be filled with the Spirit, function in all the gifts and know the Bible by heart, yet will accomplish a big zero without love.
-So the church can only know the fullness of God and fill all with him if she is built up in sacrificial love.
+We may be filled with the Spirit, function in all the gifts and know the Bible by heart, yet that will accomplish a big zero without love.
+The church can only know the fullness of God and fill all with him if she is built up in sacrificial love.

 What we’re writing about here is not a movement, unless it’s a moving away from all that deviates from the original purpose.
 Movements always wane and come to a disappointing end because it’s human nature to answer unsatisfied spiritual hunger with external formulas.

 It’s true that “church” structures which fail to facilitate individual giftings and community will hinder the forward movement of those that rely on them to meet their needs.
-And when church is mis-defined as an organization and/or a place one attends to get their spiritual fix for the week, the problem becomes even more serious.
-Yet re-designing church to remedy that lack still does not address the root problem.
+And when church is misdefined as an organization and/or a place to attend to get a spiritual fix for the week, the problem becomes even more serious.
+Yet redesigning church to remedy that lack still does not address the root problem.

-But Biblical relationship is costly as it’s based on the kind of love that moves one to lay down his life for another.
-Most of us are so busy saving our life that the thought of giving it away is consciously avoided.
+But Biblical relationship is costly since it’s based on the kind of love that moves one to lay down his life for another.
+Most of us are so busy saving our lives that the thought of giving them away is consciously avoided.
 So, the foundation necessary for authentic church life is missing.

-And this reality pinpoints the fundamental ingredient touched on earlier without which church cannot succeed.
+And this reality pinpoints the fundamental ingredient without which church cannot succeed – sacrificial love, a laying down of our lives for one another.
 It is taken for granted, yet rarely present and mostly ignored.
 It is an unpopular subject because few are willing to pay the price for it.
 In fact, the unwillingness to deal with this irreplaceable foundation stone is the reason that a multitude of pseudo structures, forms, and styles of church are invented.

 Yet when all else fails, there remains a few who actually intend to be authentic disciples of Christ.
 They are ready to lose everything to follow him however and wherever he may lead.
 They no longer hold onto the American Dream and understand that they will share in the sufferings of Christ.
 Because they don’t fit into the Western style of Christianity, they will be rejected by many who will call them impractical or even heretical.
 They believe that Jesus meant what he said and intend to obey him at any cost.
 They have no illusions about themselves and understand that they can’t cause their own death to self; they can only follow their Example.
 They know that he alone can strip them, preserve them, and shape them until the cross defines the pattern and expression of their lives.